 4Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.

 Accreditation Commission for Education in Nursing (ACEN)

 The Rasmussen University Professional Nursing Associate’s degree program in Fort Myers, Tampa/Brandon, New Port Richey/West Pasco, Ocala (with an off-campus instructional site in North Orlando), Florida; Kansas City/Overland Park (with an off-campus instructional site in Topeka), Kansas; Bloomington (with an off-campus instructional site in Blaine), Mankato, Moorhead and St. Cloud, Minnesota; and Green Bay and Wausau, Wisconsin, is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Accreditation Commission for Education in Nursing

 3390 Peachtree Road NE, Suite 1400 | Atlanta, GA 30326 | 404-975-5000

 Commission on Collegiate Nursing Education (CCNE)

-The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.
+The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education.

 The ABSN meets the educational requirements to apply for licensure as a registered nurse (RN) in Florida, Kansas, Minnesota, North Dakota and Wisconsin.
 Other eligibility requirements may apply; please verify your eligibility against your state’s board of nursing rules.
 This program may not meet the educational requirements for licensure as a nurse in states not listed above.